Statutory Declarations and Affidavits

 • Bank statements indicating employer wage payments (mentioning the name of the worker and employer’s name)

-Unsuitable Assessment of Statutory Decrations or Affidavits
+Unsuitable assessment of Statutory Declarations or Affidavits

 Unsuitable assessment can result from failure to provide appropriate proof of paid employment.
-Cash payments, Employment contracts, appointment letters or position descriptions will NOT be accepted as supporting evidence.
+Cash payments, Employment contracts, appointment letters, or position descriptions will NOT be accepted as supporting evidence.

 Points to Know for Unsuitable Statutory Declarations or Affidavits